NEWS 2016: New Math Circles Webpage, click here.

 Math Circles Instructors wanted!
-(Apply
+(Apply here -

 Math Circles at the Fields Institute is looking for new volunteers

-to teach bright high school students interesting topics in mathematics.
+to teach bright high school students interesting topics in

-not necessarily taught in school, while
+topics in mathematics not necessarily taught in school, while

 to do one of the following topics:

 Introduction to Real Analysis